wso2-attic/module-kafka/README.md

 # **Ballerina Kafka Client Endpoint**

 Ballerina Kafka Client Endpoint is used to connect Ballerina with Kafka Brokers.
 With this Kafka Client Endpoint, Ballerina can act as Kafka Consumers and Kafka Producers.
+This connector is compatible with Kafka 1.x and Kafka 2.0.0 versions.

 Steps to Configure
 ==================================